See how, with our partners Africa Sand Dam Foundation, we are supporting rural communities with soil and water

 Rural dryland communities have often worked the land for generations.
 They know what they need to kick start their future: water.
 Very often the best water solution is a sand dam.
 But, where conditions are not right for a sand dam to succeed, we can work together to support other water solutions:

 Rock catchments utilise the surface run-off of water from flat rocky outcrops on hill tops.
 By building channels around the rock, rainwater is guided into a pipeline that supplies one or more water tanks.
 Rock catchments collect up to 150,000 litres per tank for domestic use.

 School water tanks

 In many countries in Africa, children are expected to bring water to school for cooking, cleaning and drinking.
 Collecting this water steals hours from every child’s school day.
 Making water available close to school means children can spend more time learning.
 Having a free and available water supply also keeps children hydrated: helping them to make the most out of each school day.
 Water tanks store rain water collected from the roof of schools.
 A typical school roof in Kenya collects up to 100,000 litres of water every rainfall.
 Water tanks will last 25 years and require little maintenance.
 Each one provides water for generations of children.

 We’d have achieved nothing without local people

-Since 2002, we have helped construct 366 sand dams.
+Since 2002, we have supported the construction of more than 400 sand dams.
 But not one of them would have been possible without the wholehearted commitment of local people.
 They build their sand dams.
 They dig their terraces.
 They plant their trees.

 We play the small, but crucial role, of providing vital materials, training, guidance and support.
 We are there when needed; providing examples of sustainable farming practice, sharing proven knowledge and suggesting techniques to maximise food production.